Kristina01111000/Drws_site/README.md

 - using paid membershippro
 	- patients code for membership, only one way to work
+	-  discount code that a patient get to allow them to use the existent registration form
 - score card stuff(added sentence to monthly topics, need info on everything else)
 	- just an excel file i think? google doc?
 - sent email to him with what he needs to do to get site running (he says he will get back to me tomorrow)